msvalandro/pizzashop-api/README.md

 > 🔥 This project aims to keep runtime agnostic, this means it should work on Bun, Node, Cloudflare Workers or any Web Standard API compatible runtime.

+## Before running

+Go to `src/db/seed.ts` and change the e-mail `johndoe@example.com` for the fake e-mail you want to use on login.

+Create a `.env.local.` file on root folder, copying the environment variables from `.env.example` file.
+Change the `RESEND_API_KEY` to `RESEND_API_KEY="."` to use the fake e-mail authentication.

+When receiving a POST request on `/authenticate` endpoint, this app will log the authentication link (that sets the cookie) on terminal, copy this link and past it on the browser you're using to run the front-end app.

 ## Running

 This project depends on Docker to setup database.
 With Docker installed, clone the project, install  dependencies, setup Docker containers and run the application.